mastodon/documentation/content/en/entities/Application.md

 ---
 title: Application
-description: Represents an application that interfaces with the REST API to access accounts or post statuses.
+summary: Represents an application that interfaces with the REST API to access accounts or post statuses.
 menu:
   docs:
     parent: entities